fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontroller_global.html.markdown

 * `mac_aging_interval` - Time after which an inactive MAC is aged out (10 - 1000000 sec, default = 300, 0 = disable).
 * `allow_multiple_interfaces` - Enable/disable multiple FortiLink interfaces for redundant connections between a managed FortiSwitch and FortiGate.
 * `https_image_push` - Enable/disable image push to FortiSwitch using HTTPS.
 * `disable_discovery` - Prevent this FortiSwitch from discovering.
+The structure of `disable_discovery` block is documented below.
 * `mac_retention_period` - Time in hours after which an inactive MAC is removed from client DB.
 * `default_virtual_switch_vlan` - Default VLAN for ports when added to the virtual-switch.
 * `log_mac_limit_violations` - Enable/disable logs for Learning Limit Violations.
 * `mac_violation_timer` - Set timeout for Learning Limit Violations (0 = disabled).
 * `custom_command` - List of custom commands to be pushed to all FortiSwitches in the VDOM.
+The structure of `custom_command` block is documented below.

 The `disable_discovery` block supports: